ltdrdata/ComfyUI-Manager/docs/en/cm-cli.md

     * `enable`: Enables the specified custom nodes.
     * `fix`: Attempts to fix dependencies for the specified custom nodes.

 ### 4. Snapshot Management
 * `python cm-cli.py save-snapshot [--output <snapshot .json/.yaml>]`: Saves the current snapshot.
   * With `--output`, you can save a file in .yaml format to any specified path.
 * `python cm-cli.py restore-snapshot <snapshot .json/.yaml>`: Restores to the specified snapshot.
   * If a file exists at the snapshot path, that snapshot is loaded.
   * If no file exists at the snapshot path, it is implicitly assumed to be in ComfyUI-Manager/snapshots.
+  * `--pip-non-url`: Restore for pip packages registered on PyPI.
+  * `--pip-non-local-url`: Restore for pip packages registered at web URLs.
+  * `--pip-local-url`: Restore for pip packages specified by local paths.

 ### 5. CLI Only Mode